dotnet/runtime/src/tools/illink/src/linker/README.md

 That is compiled against the linker to `Foo.dll` assembly.

+To tell the linker where this assembly is located, you have to append its full path after two commas that separate the custom step's name from the custom assembly's path:

+`--custom-step [custom step],[custom assembly]`

-You can ask the linker to add it at the end of the pipeline:
+You can now ask the linker to add the custom step at the end of the pipeline:

-`illinker -s Foo.FooStep,Foo -a program.exe`
+`illinker --custom-step Foo.FooStep,D:\Bar\Foo.dll`

 Or you can ask the linker to add it after a specific step:

-`illinker -s MarkStep:Foo.FooStep,Foo -a program.exe`
+`illinker --custom-step +MarkStep:Foo.FooStep,D:\Bar\Foo.dll -a program.exe`

 Or before a specific step:

-`illinker -s Foo.FooStep,Foo:MarkStep`
+`illinker --custom-step -MarkStep:Foo.FooStep,D:\Bar\Foo.dll -a program.exe`

 ## Mono specific options